Digital Audio Broadcasting: Reception quality

 The reception quality during the early stage of deployment of DAB was poor even for people who live well within the coverage area.
 The reason for this is that DAB uses weak error correction coding, so that when there are a lot of errors with the received data not enough of the errors can be corrected and a "bubbling mud" sound occurs.
 In some cases a complete loss of signal can happen.
 This situation has been improved upon in the newer DAB+ version that uses stronger error correction coding and as additional transmitters are built.

 As with other digital systems, when the signal is weak or suffers severe interference, it will not work at all.
 DAB reception may also be a problem for receivers when the wanted signal is adjacent to a stronger one.
 This was a particular issue for early and low cost receivers.

 Audio quality

-A common complaint by listeners is that broadcasters 'squeeze in' more stations per ensemble than recommended by:
+Up to the mid-2010s, a common complaint by listeners is that broadcasters 'squeeze in' more stations per ensemble than recommended by: